Sembcorp posts $131m net loss in H1, warns of worse to come

-SINGAPORE (THE BUSINESS TIMES) - Sembcorp Industries took a major hit in the first half as its earnings tumbled amid the pandemic with worse to come, it warned on Friday (July 17).
+Sembcorp Industries took a major hit in the first half as its earnings tumbled amid the pandemic with worse to come, it warned yesterday.

 It recorded a net loss of $131 million for the six months to June 30 compared with a $191 million net profit in the same period last year.